DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 2.md

 #### [Force Unwrap Operator (!)](https://cadence-lang.org/docs/1.0/language/operators#force-unwrap-operator-)

 This one is like opening a present.
 If there's something inside, great!
-If not, well, you might be panics and aborts the work.
+If not, well, you might be panic and abort the work.

 ```jsx
 let a: Int? = nil